snabbco/snabb/src/program/snabbvmx/doc/README.configuration.md

 policy_icmpv4_outgoing = DROP,
 ```

-And here is its referred binding-table:
+And here is its referred binding table:

 ```
 psid_map {